 Seeking to Improve the Lives of Patients with ALS

 Knopp is advancing dexpramipexole as a novel, oral investigational treatment for amyotrophic lateral sclerosis (ALS).
 ALS is a devastating disease of progressive paralysis with very limited treatment options.

-In our Phase 2 study, dexpramipexole showed trends toward improvement in both survival and functional decline.
+In a Phase 2 study, dexpramipexole showed trends toward improvement in both survival and functional decline.
 A statistically significant result was observed in a prespecified exploratory endpoint, the Combined Assessment of Function and Survival (CAFS), a joint rank analysis of functional outcomes adjusted for mortality.
 Adverse events noted in the trial included falls, muscle weakness, post-lumbar puncture syndrome, and headache, with no trend in differences in frequency among dose groups.
 Infrequent, reversible neutropenia was also observed.

 Following the Phase 2 program, we licensed dexpramipexole for late-stage development and commercialization to Biogen Idec, which conducted a large, global Phase 3 trial in ALS.
 As reported in Lancet Neurology, the Phase 3 study failed to meet its prespecified endpoints while demonstrating that dexpramipexole was generally well tolerated, with a safety profile similar to that seen in Phase 2.